-Dr. Eric Hall has more than two decades of experience in executive leadership roles, with significant expertise in the fields of education, youth development, and juvenile justice.
-He is currently senior chancellor of education for the Florida Department of Education, where he serves as chief advisor to the commissioner and helps develop and implement the state’s education priorities.
-He oversees the divisions of K-12 Public Schools; the Florida College System; Career and Adult Education; Vocational Rehabilitation; Blind Services; the Office of Safe Schools; and the Office of Early Learning.
-In addition, he serves on the Florida Career-Source Board, is the chair for the State Advisory Council on Early Learning, and sits on several other boards and commissions as the commissioner’s designee.
+Dr. Eric Hall is the secretary of the Florida Department of Juvenile Justice.
+Previously, he served as senior chancellor of education at the Florida Department of Education.
+As senior chancellor, Hall was chief advisor to the commissioner and worked to develop and implement the state’s education priorities.
+He oversaw the divisions of K-12 Public Schools; the Florida College System; Career and Adult Education; Vocational Rehabilitation; Blind Services; the Office of Safe Schools; and the Office of Early Learning.
+In addition, Hall was a member of the Florida Career-Source Board, served as chair of the State Advisory Council on Early Learning, and sat on several other boards and commissions as the commissioner’s designee.